alfonsonishikawa/birollo/README.md

 =======
 Cross eyes stereoscopic canvas library.

+**Project under development**

 Developed after a 12 hours javascript course, started as a proof of concept to test prototype features in javascript.
-Seems canvas makes some checks about the instance when extending, so is not really possible to do what I wanted to do.
-Anyway, I managed to make it realively transparent to the programmer.
+Seems canvas makes some checks about the instance when extending, so it is not posible to do what I wanted to do.
+Anyway, I managed to make the programming of the stereoscopic efect relatively transparent for the programmer.

 Online example: [http://alfonsonishikawa.github.io/birollo](http://alfonsonishikawa.github.io/birollo)